spekary/gopp/Why.md

 # Implementing a simple CLASS - Why GOPP

 The GO developers have asked for real world examples of large scale codebases running into roadblocks using GO.
-This is an attempt to explain why I created GOPP, and the problem it is trying to solve.
+This is an attempt to explain why I created GOPP(https://github.com/spekary/gopp/), and the problem it is trying to solve.
 This isn't an example of a running GO code base, but more a description of one way to make GO easier to do what I have attempted to do and struggled with in a large code base.

 ## Porting code to GO